idaholab/moose/modules/doc/content/help/c++/classes.md

 void Point::setY(float y) { _y = y; }
 ```

-This data is safely encapsuled so we can change the implementation without affecting users of this type.
+This data is safely encapsulated so we can change the implementation without affecting users of this type.

 [](---)